-To the readers of Destination Westland Limited's financial statements and statement of service performance for the year ended 30 June 2018
+To the readers of Destination Westland Limited's financial statements and statement of service performance for the year ended 30 June 2019

-The Auditor-General is the auditor of Destination Westland Limited (the company) (formerly known as Hokitika Airport Limited).
+The Auditor-General is the auditor of Destination Westland Limited (the company).
 The Auditor-General has appointed me, Chantelle Gernetzky, using the staff and resources of Audit New Zealand, to carry out the audit of the financial statements and the statement of service performance of the company on his behalf.